upperlinecode/investment-functions/README.md

 **Advanced Bonus Challenge:**

 4) What is the change of an investment over time?
-Create a method `calculate_profit_or_loss()` that accepts an initial `investment` amount, the `fund`, and the initial investment `year`, and returns the current *profit* made on the initial investment.
+Create a function `calculate_profit_or_loss()` that accepts an initial `investment` amount, the `fund`, and the initial investment `year`, and returns the current *profit* made on the initial investment.
 This is an open ended one - there are many ways to do this!

 ```python
 def calculate_profit_or_loss(investment, fund, year):